Roopa-Insights/Data-Analysis-Excel/README.md

 - How do all key metrics (total sales, average sales, number of items, average rating) vary by outlet type?

 - Dashboard Interactions <a href="https://view.officeapps.live.com/op/view.aspx?src=https%3A%2F%2Fraw.githubusercontent.com%2FRoopa-Insights%2FData-Analysis-Excel%2Frefs%2Fheads%2Fmain%2FBlinkIT%2520Grocery%2520Data%2520Excel%2520Dashboard.xlsx&wdOrigin=BROWSELINK">View Dashboard</a>

+## Conclusion

+This analysis provides a clear understanding of how product characteristics and outlet attributes influence retail sales.
+By studying fat content, item type, outlet size, establishment age, and location, we identified meaningful patterns that help explain customer purchasing behavior.

+These insights can assist businesses in:
+- Optimizing inventory based on top-selling item categories
+- Improving outlet performance by identifying weaker locations
+- Planning expansion by targeting high-performing outlet types and sizes
+- Enhancing marketing efforts for specific customer segments

+Overall, this project highlights the power of data in making informed decisions that improve sales, efficiency, and customer satisfaction.